RIDQC Global Campus

-The RIDQC Certification Exam will both enhance your status when meeting new potential clients, as well as increase your credentials among residential interior design peers who have also reached this higher level of certification achievement.
-The RIDQC program is recognized as an industry standard for excellence, and certification can be the professional boost you need to grow your business and your reputation.
+The RIDQC Certification Exam will enhance your status when meeting new potential clients and increase your credentials among residential interior design peers who have also reached this higher level of certification achievement.
+The RIDQC program is recognized as an industry standard for excellence, and certification can be the professional boost you need to grow your business and reputation.

 Practitioners of residential interior design with required hands-on experience, design-related education, or a combination of the two are eligible to sit for the RIDQC Exam.
-The RIDQC Certification exam is available for students in the USA as well as international students.
+The RIDQC Certification exam is available for USA and international students.

-New York Institute for Art and Design "NYIAD" has been approved.
+New York Institute for Art and Design "NYIAD" interior design graduates are approved.